-The provisional ballot process takes 1 to 2 weeks.
+The provisional ballot process takes 5 to 10 days following completion of the Absentee ballot processing.

-RECONCILIATION - PRECINCT BALLOTS: The canvass board reviews Ballot Statements for accuracy and compares numbers of ballots counted by the computer to the number recorded by the Precinct Board.
+RECONCILIATION - PRECINCT BALLOTS: The Canvass Board reviews Ballot Statements for accuracy and compares numbers of ballots counted by the computer to the number recorded by the Precinct Board.
 The Canvass Board verifies the number of Absentee and Provisional ballots reported turned in by the Precinct Board with the number received by the Receiving Board on Election night.
 Differences are computed and discrepancies are investigated.
 Ballot cards which were not tallied election night because they were damaged or rejected by the card reader are remade for the final ballot count.
 The Canvass Board also examines each roster for completion of all Certificates, Oaths and Declarations.
 Irregularities are noted and investigated.
 Payroll forms are forwarded to the Precinct Recruitment Officer who enters in the appropriate information on the computer data base and forwards the payroll tape to the Auditor.

-This procedure takes 10 to 15 days.
+This procedure takes 3 to 5 days.